DOROTHY2322/Phase-1-Wk1-Code-Challenge/README.md

 Calculates the net salary of an individual as well as computes the benefits accredited, Nhif and Nssf.

-# PROJECT SETUP
+# Authors
-using function declaration to solve the code challenges.
+This project was done  by:

-To run the test i implemeted npm start and node index.js
+- DOROTHY JEBET

-# AUTHOR: DOROTHY JEBET
+# License

-# LICENSE: ISC LICENSE
+The project is licensed MIT